cbutton864/BuzzFD/README.md

 # BuzzFD
 can-fd client, 2 input mail box

-currently migrating vhdl remote git.
+In process of migrating from vhdl remote git and porting to .sv.
 Possibly updating to can-XL